Harold Cottam: Aftermath and inquiries

-Inquiries

 In April and May 1912, first in New York and then in Washington, D.C., Cottam was called on to testify on multiple occasions before the U.S. Senate inquiry into the disaster.
 Upon returning to England, he testified on 12 May 1912 before the British Wreck Commissioner's inquiry in London.

 Questions to Cottam at the inquiries sought to establish the disaster's timeline of events and standard wireless procedures, as well as wireless operators' obligations in emergency situations.
 Questioners also cited conflicting news reports and miscommunications from the various ships in the vicinity of the disaster and in communication with Carpathia.
 They asked numerous questions regarding whether Cottam had communicated with journalists or received instructions from the Marconi Company or one of the shipping lines not to share information he had been instructed to send.
 Cottam testified that, although he was an employee of the Marconi Company, aboard ship, the captain's orders superseded those of the company.

-Findings and criticism

 The Senate inquiry found Cottam did not show "proper vigilance" in handling official information during Carpathias return to New York, citing a telegram from J. Bruce Ismay, chairman of the White Star Line, to Philip Franklin, who was in charge of the White Star Line's New York office.
 According to the inquiry's report, although Carpathias purser gave the message to Cottam the morning of 15 April, it was not sent until the morning of 17 April, via Halifax, despite specific instructions from Rostron via the purser to send the message as early as possible.
 The report suggested that a previous incident of a different wireless operator using disaster information to their own advantage, together with Cottam's motivation to sell his story to reporters, "subjects the participants to criticism, and the practice should be prohibited."
 This line of reasoning, among others, came under criticism from other members of the investigating committee, who threatened to quit over Senator William Alden Smith's handling of the investigation.
 During the course of the investigation, it was revealed that the message had been transmitted with the first bundle of messages sent when Carpathia regained contact with shore.

 The British Wreck Commissioner's inquiry report made no remark about Cottam, beyond noting that Carpathia received and responded to Titanics distress call.